Yas2020/AmazonDynamodbApplications/README.md

    function.

    13 - Run

 		create_mary_admin.py
    to add the admin to users table.
 This is the only user with editing previleges.
-Editting requires more involved communication of back end and front update.
-So we create a new end point for editting in our api called "edit".
+Editting requires more involved communication between back-end and front-end update.
+So we create a new end-point for editting in our api called "edit".
+Create a new lambda function called editDragon and paste the content of `edit.py` to it.
+This function take requests directed to /edit end-point as input event, implements the changes in the back-end and returns the new update.
+If the name of the dragon is changed, then that chnage should be done to the image file name of that dragon in S3.
+So this function needs writing and reading permission to S3 bucket.
+Updating an item attributes requires transcational change so deleting and putting new items are tied together; either both are done or none.
+This is called transaction.

+   14 - Create another endpoint called "create" that receives requests for creating new dragons.
+The post method is integrated into a lambda function whose script is `create_dragon.py`.

+ Now we should have a working website at url given by s3 bucket.
+The only point left is that we could have combined the three tables into one single table.
+But before designing the single table, we need to think about the type of queries we might make.
+That's how dynamodb tables are desinged.